 We learn that to a chimpanzee, “making a living” means finding food which can be anything from nuts to fruit to meat.
 This quest for food — the true means of survival — can spotlight behaviors that remind us of people.
 The chimpanzees use rocks to break open nuts and hone branches into fishing poles to scoop out yummy termites from the inside of tree trunks.

 In fact, it was this attribute, the making and use of tools, that caused Jane Goodall, chimp pioneer of yore, to suggest a link between chimpanzees and human beings.
 This in turn prompted her boss at the time, Louis Leakey’s now famous response: “Now we must redefine tool, redefine man, or accept chimpanzees as humans.”

 Life isn’t all fun and games, however, in the forest.
-There is the constant threat of a rival chimp group which is strategizing to horn in on Oscar’s group’s territory or leopards prowling at night, looking for their dinner.
-The Disney photographers are genius in capturing this story.
-And narration by Tim Allen provides just the right amount of humorous pathos to the evolving story.
+There is the constant threat of a rival chimp group, which is strategizing to horn in on Oscar’s group’s territory or leopards prowling at night, looking for their dinner.
+The documentarians are geniuses at capturing this story.
+The narration by Tim Allen also provides just the right amount of humorous pathos to the evolving story.

 I remember viewing this documentary in a public setting well before the pandemic, where Alice Macharia, program director of Africa Programs at the Jane Goodall Institute, described that organization’s initiatives, which are occurring in Tanzania, Uganda, and the eastern Democratic Republic of the Congo.
 A variety of methods have been implemented to protect the endangered species of chimpanzees through sustainable efforts of environment and community lifestyle.

 What began as a conservation and wildlife focus has grown into a community effort with people learning how to better their own lives as they grow in their consciousness for bettering the environment.
 It’s really interesting how all this emerged from a simple mission of “saving the chimps!”